Dongjinweicn/SMCANet/README.md

 ```

 ## How to train
-All models were trained using LGE CMR of MS-CMRSeg, and the root of training data is defined in `data/mscmr.py` as follows,
+All models were trained using Cine, T2w and LGE CMR of CARE2024, and the root of training data is defined in `data/mscmr.py` as follows,
 ```python
 root = Path('your/dataset/directory' + args.dataset)
 ```